Accelar-labs/.github/profile/README.md

-## INFRASTRUCTURE AND AI AGENTS FEATURES FOR WEB3
+## INFRASTRUCTURE AND AI AGENT FEATURES FOR WEB3

 📝 All our public repositories are released under the MIT License.
 Feel free to clone, modify and ship the code with your ideas.´<br />